pikelet-lang/pikelet/README.md

 Future experiments into integrating effects, coeffects, worldly types, linear types, graded types, cubical type theory, and observational type theory are (sadly) most likely beyond the scope of Pikelet.
-Getting them all to play nicely under one roof is sadly still an open research problem.
-That said, Pikelet could serve as nice, simple basis for experimenting with those ideas, perhaps with the goal of building a new systems-oriented dependently typed language!
+Getting them all to play nicely under one roof is still an open research problem.
+That said, Pikelet could serve as a basis for experimenting with those ideas, perhaps with the goal of building a new systems-oriented dependently typed language!

 [codespan]: https://github.com/brendanzab/codespan
 [universes-twitter-ramble]: https://twitter.com/brendanzab/status/962681577120587776